Victor Roelens: Northern Africa, Europe and Jerusalem

 In the autumn of 1880, at the age of 22, Victor joined the novitiate of the White Fathers in Algiers, Algeria.
 In the presence of then bishop Charles Lavigerie, he graduated and became a member of the order of White Fathers on 23 September 1881.
 During his time in Algiers, Victor visited Carthage to attend the promotion to cardinalship of Charles Lavigerie.
 He later went back to Carthage to study for two years at the Collège Saint-Louis.
 During this time he visited local neighbourhoods to care for the sick, and met his first share of disease as he had stomach problems.
 Cardinal Lavigerie made Victor a priest on 8 September 1884 in Carthage.
 In 1884, Victor was appointed a teacher at the Apostolic School for Missionaries in Woluwe-Saint-Lambert, near Brussels.
 Though it was not Victor's first choice to go back to Europe, it allowed him to visit his family.
 His health recovered.
 In 1887 we was called back to Carthage as a lecturer, and was also responsible for the operational running of the school.
 Two years later he was sent to Jeruzalem to teach ecclesiastical history and bible studies in the seminary of Saint Anna.
 In that same school he later was asked to teach theology, which he had to study intensely as a consequence.
-During this time his mother passed away.
+During this time his mother died.
 On 31 May 1891 he received a letter of Cardinal Lavigerie with the announcement of his departure to central Africa.
 This elated him as his long-lasting dream finally came true.